Date: Contact us *maximum 1 month* prior to book this tour.

 What can we find?

-With over 60 species of snake recorded from the island, the potential finds each night are almost limitless.
-One of the most significant species which we commonly encounter on night hikes is the iconic Wagler’s pit viper (Tropidolaemus wagleri), while Mangrove cat snake (Boiga melanota), Kopstein’s bronzeback (Dendrelaphis kopsteini) and oriental vine snake (Ahaetulla prasina) are also frequently encountered in the city’s forested areas.
-There are so many tropical gems and rarities which are possible, as well as certified ‘showstopper’ species like the blue coral snake (Calliophis bivirgata) and king cobra (Ophiophagus hannah).
+With over 60 species of snake recorded from the island, the potential finds each walk are almost limitless.
+One of the most significant species which we commonly encounter on night hikes is the iconic Wagler’s pit viper (Tropidolaemus wagleri), while Mangrove cat snake (Boiga melanota), Kopstein’s bronzeback (Dendrelaphis kopsteini) and oriental vine snake (Ahaetulla prasina) are also frequently encountered in the Singapore's forested areas.
+Across our 2 years of operations in Singapore, our guides have garnered a reputation for being able to regularly find the world-famous Malaysian blue coral snake (Calliophis bivirgata) - best targeted during the daytime.

 Away from the evergreen rainforests, one can also visit coastal mangrove systems where another unique diversity of snakes occur.
 Here, mangrove pit viper (Trimeresurus purpureomaculatus) are common, along with a selection of uncommon species such as Cantor’s mangrove snake (Cantoria violacea) and the marine file snake (Acrochordus granulatus).

-On top of snakes, the cinnamon frog (Nictyxalus pictus) and black-eyed litter frog (Leptobrachium nigrops) are two highlights, while both water monitor (Varanus salvator) and clouded monitor (Varanus nebulosus) are common, while mammals such as the Sunda pangolin (Manis javanica), leopard cat (Prionailurus javanensis) and slow loris (Nycticebus coucang) also appear from time to time.
+On top of snakes, the cinnamon frog (Nictyxalus pictus) and black-eyed litter frog (Leptobrachium nigrops) are two highlights, while both water monitor (Varanus salvator) and clouded monitor (Varanus nebulosus) are common, while mammals such as the Sunda pangolin (Manis javanica), leopard cat (Prionailurus javanensis) and slow loris (Nycticebus coucang) also appear during our night and daytime walks.

 How does it work?